Volunteer Legal Services of Central Texas

 At both the Full and Intake Legal Clinics, you will need to fill out an Intake Form with your basic information including, but not limited to: your name, address, phone number, birthday, and income information.
 (You may bring this form with you to the legal clinic, already filled out, which will make the process go much more quickly.)
 You may also fill out additional forms or questionnaires specific to your legal issue.

-The VLS or TRLA representative will then determine your eligibility based on a variety of different factors, including your income.
+The VLS representative will then determine your eligibility based on a variety of different factors, including your income.
 They may have additional questions for you.

-If you are first determined to be eligible based on clinic criteria, your forms and information will then be taken back to either VLS or TRLA offices and screened further for eligibility.
+If you are first determined to be eligible based on clinic criteria, your forms and information will then be taken back to the VLS office and screened further for eligibility.
 This should take no longer than about 1 week.
 Then, you will receive either a letter or a phone call regarding your case.
 Letters will include a number to call and more instructions about the process.